Leucippe and Clitophon

 The Adventures of Leucippe and Clitophon (τὰ κατὰ Λευκίππην καὶ Kλειτoφῶντα), written by Achilles Tatius in eight books, is the second-longest of the five surviving Ancient Greek romances, and the only one to exhibit genuine humour.
+The novel has been variably described as a "comedy, parody, an antiplatonic essay on eros, and so on."

 Plot summary

 Sidon and Tyre

 The subject of the rape of Europa (from the Ecphrasis in Book I, 1, 3–13) was closely connected with Sidon, and is represented on Sidonian coins.

 I. Landing in Sidon after a storm, an unnamed narrator visits the local temple, to make an offering of thanks to Astarte, the Phoenician goddess of love.
 He sees there a painting depicting the rape of Europa by Zeus disguised as a bull.
 The pair are led by Eros (Cupid) and the narrator exclaims how that little boy dominates land, sea and sky.
 He is unexpectedly answered by a handsome young man, Clitophon, who explains that he is a case in point: he has suffered many blows at the hands of Love.
 Intrigued, the narrator begs him for his tale.
 Clitophon agrees reluctantly, and leads his new friend to a grove of plane trees, where he begins his story.

 Clitophon explains that he is from Tyre, and is the son of Hippias, whose half-brother Sostratus lives in Byzantium.
 Shortly after his 18th birthday his father decides that Clitophon should marry his half-sister, Calligone.
 Alarmed by this prospect, Clitophon has a nightmare in which he imagines himself joined to Calligone from the waist down, but they are cut apart by Medusa brandishing a sickle.
 Although alarmed by this portent, he believes it signifies that Fate has destined another to be his mate.

 Hippias receives word from Sostratus that war has broken out between Thrace and Byzantium.
 He sends his wife Panthea and his daughter Leucippe to Hippias for safe-keeping.
 When Clitophon sees Leucippe disembarking on the beach, he is immediately smitten by her stunning beauty.
 His father arranges a meal for his new guests and seats Clitophon next to Leucippe.
 This excites the young man further, and he spends the entire meal gazing at her in a daze.
 Not knowing what to do, he confides his love to his older cousin Clinias.
 Clinias offers him only a few tips, explaining that Love is really a self-instructed expert, and he should trust his instincts.
 As they are talking, Clinias' lover Charicles bursts in, complaining that he is being married off to an ugly girl.
 Clinias consoles him, and Charicles goes off riding on a horse Clinias had given him to take his mind off the marriage.
 Later, in the midst of their continued discussion, a servant announces that Charicles has been killed in a tragic riding accident.
 Clitophon consoles his friend, and after attending Charicles' funeral he returns to the house determined to make an amorous approach to Leucippe.